 Technique #1: Show Them What They Can be

-Name a trend that’s going on in your prospect’s industry.
+For instance, name a trend that’s going on in your prospect’s industry.
 To quote Andy Raskin…

 “When you highlight a shift in the world, you get prospects to open up about how that shift affects them, how it scares them, and where they see opportunities.
 Most importantly, you grab their attention”.

-Here are three real-world examples:
+Here are two real-world examples:

 Technique #2: Hit Them Where it Hurts, Highlight The Problem